z-l-p/film-projector-retrofit/docs/index.md

 	 - Negative: the outer terminal of the DC jack
 	 - (Leave the battery side of the cable un-terminated.
 You will add an XT60 connector after you prepare the motor.
 These photos show the future connector already attached.)

-1. 3D-Print the battery box (eiki\_battery\_box.stl) and collect the parts shown in the photo (4 section terminal blocks, 2 jumpers, DVB01 power protection board, 20mm x 22cm velcro strap).
+1. 3D-Print the battery box (eiki\_battery\_box.stl) and collect the parts shown in the photo (4-position segments of eurostrip terminal block, 2 jumpers, DVB01 power protection board, 20mm x 22cm velcro strap).

 1. The right side of the battery box has a slot to hold the ESP32 PCB.
 There is a lock for the PCB slot.
 Assemble it with an M3 x 12mm+ screw and 2 M3 washers.
 Mount as shown and tighten slightly.